Buyer’s Guide: Wood Glues

 Epoxy glue works best with clean, dry, and sanded surfaces.
 First, wipe your wood with an appropriate cleaner to remove any dust, waxy build-up, or other residues.
 Next, gently buff the surfaces with paper towels and air-dry fully.
 Finally, make sure your wood is sanded and ready to join.
 Then you can mix your two-part epoxy and apply according to package directions.
 Have a wood clamp handy if you are joining two surfaces.
 While epoxies are considered non-toxic, they are irritants and can cause rashes and burns.
 Wear gloves and keep your hands away from your face and eyes.

-1. BEST PVA WOOD GLUE: Titebond II Premium Wood Glue
+1. BEST PVA WOOD GLUE: Franklin International Titebond II Premium Wood Glue

-With an average 4.5-star rating on Amazon and nearly five stars from happy Home Depot customers, Titebond II is FDA-approved and more water-resistant than most PVA glues.
-This makes it a perfect choice for small outdoor projects, like birdfeeders and mailboxes.
+Not only FDA-approved, Titebond II is also more water-resistant than most PVA glues.
+That makes it the perfect choice for small outdoor projects like DIY birdfeeders.
 It is safe to work with and easy to clean—simply wipe away extra glue with a damp cloth.
-Available at Amazon.

-An Amazon Choice product (ranked for top quality, price, and immediate shipping), Franklin’s polyurethane-based glue dries to a clear, pale yellow color.
+Franklin’s polyurethane-based glue dries to a clear, pale yellow color.
 It bonds not only with wood, but with metals, ceramics, and plastics—perfect for multimedia projects and crafts.
-It is highly waterproof, so consider polyurethane glue for outdoor projects like decking that need to withstand wet conditions.
-It sands easily, and the label claims it should not affect your wood’s finish.
-While that may be true, always remove excess glue if it bleeds into visible places.
-Available at Amazon.
+It is highly waterproof, so consider polyurethane glue for outdoor projects like decking.
+It sands easily, and the manufacturer claims it should not affect your wood’s finish.
+Even so, it’s always a good idea to remove excess glue if and when it bleeds into visible area of your project.

-3. BEST CA GLUE: Starbond Super Fast Thin CA Glue
+3. BEST CA GLUE: STARBOND Super Fast Thin Premium Instant CA

-For woodworkers and crafters alike, Starbond Super Glue is a favorite formula.
-The popular wood glue dries clear, glossy, and fast—all of which earns it 4.7 stars on Amazon.
-Use Starbond CA glue for small, delicate repairs—and even as a wood finish.
-Professionals rave about its glossy and resilient coating, perfect for woodturning projects.
-With a longer shelf-life than many CA glues, Starbond comes with deluxe features including applicator caps and micro-tips for precision work.
-Store in the refrigerator (away from children).
-Available at Amazon.
+For woodworkers and crafters alike, STARBOND’s CA glue is well worthy of consideration, because it dries clear, glossy, and fast.
+Use this product for small and delicate repairs, or even as a glossy and resilient finish for woodturning projects.
+With a longer shelf-life than many CA glues, STARBOND’s comes with nice-to-have features, including applicator caps and micro-tips for precision work.
+Store in the refrigerator and keep away from children.

-4. BEST HIDE GLUE: Titebond Liquid Hide Glue
+4. BEST HIDE GLUE: Franklin International Titebond Liquid Hide Glue

-For DIY home repairs, JB Weld epoxy glue is easy-to-use and affordable.
-It was selected as the 2018 epoxy wood glue of choice by Tools Reviewer.
-Unlike many epoxy products, JB Weld will set in minutes—no clamping required!
-The glue will take one to three hours to fully cure, producing a strong bond or crack filler that can be sanded, drilled, and finished as needed.
-A great solution for small repairs needed on wood floors.
-Amazon customers give it 4.4 stars on average.
+For DIY home repairs, JB Weld’s epoxy glue is easy to use and affordable.
+In contrast to others broadly similar to it, JB Weld’s epoxy sets in minutes with no clamping required.
+The glue normally takes one to three hours to fully cure, producing a strong bond or crack filler that can be sanded, drilled, and finished as needed.
+That makes it a great solution for wood floor repair and similar projects.
 Be aware that the 2-part product, when mixed, dries very fast.
 Read all instructions ahead of time and have your surfaces prepared and ready for action.
-Available at Amazon.